How Drinking Water Changes Your Body

 - Urea (waste products from protein breakdown)

 In other words, our bodies regularly produce wastes and toxins from our normal bodily functions.
 It can be a result of either digestion or the breakdown of our muscles and cells.
 If any of these wastes accumulated too much in our bodies, they become toxic and hinder our normal bodily functions.

-What does water have anything to do with the immune system?
+What does water have to do with the immune system?
 First, build-up of toxins may trigger our immune systems to release disease fighters.
-Our bodies have evolved through thousands of years to take an action whenever they detect foreign bodies (or internal substances in unusually high amounts).
+Our bodies are able to take action whenever they detect foreign bodies (or internal substances in unusually high amounts).

 If we stay hydrated, the toxins are getting flushed out effectively.
 This means there are fewer triggers for our immune system.
 It can focus instead on fighting the real threats.
 Also, there will be more resources for our immune system to fight infections and disease-causing microbes.

 Regularly drinking water and staying hydrated will make your body focus on what matters: optimal function and fighting threats.
 It may be a direct or indirect result of hydration.
 But staying hydrated is already a step closer to better health.

 All of the above are all focused on the benefits of drinking water for our cells and organs.
 Aside from that, staying hydrated can also help improve our physical appearance.